Search Console Now Shows Where AI Cites You, and Almost Nothing Else.

 What the framework is really checking for

 Each instruction in that prompt is aimed at a specific failure.
 Pages with heavy AI impressions and thin clicks are where Google is using your content to answer a question without sending you the visit, and quantifying that gap tells you whether AI exposure is earning anything.
 Checking the top query against the page topic catches the common case where one broad head term inflates a page's numbers while contributing nothing qualified.
-The branded and language splits show where your visibility is concentrated against where revenue actually enters, which on a multi-market Indonesian site is often two different places.
+The branded and language splits show where your visibility is concentrated against where revenue actually enters, which on a multi-market or multilingual site is often two different places.
 And forcing quick wins apart from larger work stops the output from becoming a wish list nobody actions.

 What "GEO formatting" means in that fix list